ATGCCGGAATTGGCACATAACAAGTACTGCCTCGGTCCTTAAGCTGTATTGCACCATATGACGGATGCCGGAATTGGCACATAACAAGTAC

 Schedule

-DATASHIELD TRAINING WORKSHOPS Registration fees 60 CHF / Participants (40 CHF / PhD & Students)
+DATASHIELD TRAINING WORKSHOPS Registration fee 60 CHF/participant (40 CHF/PhD student & student)

 Join our hands-on training workshops designed to help participants deepen their understanding of DataSHIELD: